krahets/hello-algo/en/docs/chapter_tree/binary_tree_traversal.md

     Depth-first search can also be implemented based on iteration, interested readers can study this on their own.

-The Figure 7-11  shows the recursive process of preorder traversal of a binary tree, which can be divided into two opposite parts: "recursion" and "return".
+Figure 7-11 shows the recursive process of preorder traversal of a binary tree, which can be divided into two opposite parts: "recursion" and "return".

 1. "Recursion" means starting a new method, the program accesses the next node in this process.
 2. "Return" means the function returns, indicating the current node has been fully accessed.